frederikmartin/logwarts/README.md

 logwarts session create my_session
 ```

-This command creates a new session named `my_session1` and automatically sets it as active.
+This command creates a new session named `my_session` and automatically sets it as active.
 All subsequent imports and queries will be tied to this session's ALB log table.

 #### Session-based Log Import